mikaylarodgers/BlackFae97/README.md

 - 🔭 I’m currently building projects for my portfolio.

-- 🌱 I’m currently learning HTML, CSS, and Python
+- 🌱 I’m currently learning HTML, CSS, JavaScript, and Python

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I have a little mini me named Valentin, he's the apple of my eye and my reason for everything that I do and accomplish.

 <br/>